What is “Care, Support or Supervision”, and can it be Funded through Enhanced Housing Benefit?

 Revenue for Supported Housing

-A clear understanding about what CSS is, and whether it’s fundable in part by enhanced housing benefit really matters.
-It matters now for current claimants of enhanced housing benefit, and it matters post the SHROA Consultation as the UK government’s intention is to control expenditure on enhanced housing benefit, which is currently around £4b pa.
+A clear understanding of what CSS is and whether it’s partially fundable through enhanced housing benefit really matters.
+It matters now for current claimants of enhanced housing benefit, and it matters post the SHROA Consultation, as the UK government’s intention is to control expenditure on enhanced housing benefit, which is currently around £4 billion pa.

 It is incredibly important that this Consultation is not used as an opportunity to restrict revenue for supported housing through a restrictive definition of “support” (or “supervision”).
-There are a lot of data that show the financial and social cost-benefit of supported housing, for example, the 2009 Cap Gemini reports conservatively show that for every £1 invested in supported housing between £3.50-£7 is saved in statutory and other interventions that are not required because of the existence of supported housing.
+There is a lot of data that shows the financial and social cost-benefit of supported housing, for example, the 2009 Cap Gemini reports conservatively show that for every £1 invested in supported housing, between £3.50 and £7 is saved in statutory and other interventions that are not required because of the existence of supported housing.
 Since the Cap Gemini data were published, supported housing has taken on a higher range of needs, so the preventative cost savings will have increased significantly.
 And why would you reduce the size or scope of the funding source for a preventative service such as supported housing, which saves human lives and a great deal of money?
 Reduce investment in prevention, and you’ll increase the need for more expensive, otherwise unnecessary interventions, and a lot of human pain as a consequence.

 Care, Support or Supervision

-Added to this, there is a well-perpetuated claim that “care, support or supervision” is not eligible to be funded through enhanced housing benefit.
-This claim is being perpetuated by the DWP as recently as this month in its responses to SHROA Consultation events questions, numerous local authority revenues and benefits teams in response to enhanced housing benefit claims, and even in guidance on enhanced housing benefit published by parts of the sector establishment.
+In addition, there is a well-perpetuated claim that “care, support or supervision” is not eligible for funding through enhanced housing benefit.
+This claim is being perpetuated by the DWP as recently as this month, in its responses to SHROA Consultation event questions, in numerous local authority revenues and benefits teams’ responses to enhanced housing benefit claims, and even in guidance on enhanced housing benefit published by parts of the sector establishment.

 So, how about an alternative take on this, starting with some definitions?